Noah-H-dev/BinaryTools/README.md

 This is a barebones Binary toolset for conversion from decimal to binary and visa-versa.
 It also contains tools for bitshifts and basic binary operations such as: and, or, xor.
+This code operates on 16 bit integers